zrnge/sniper/README.md

 ```bash
 python3 sniper.py --help
 ```

+### SNIPER always requires:
+- A target URL
+- At least one parameter with a payload file

+## Parameters and Payloads

 ### Single-Parameter Usage (Recommended for Web Testing)
 SNIPER fully supports single-parameter fuzzing, making it suitable for classic web testing scenarios such as:
 - XSS